JoonasPel/webdev1-2020-2021-PROJECT/README.md

 WebShop should prevent all attacks against different types of attacks.
 Data in registration should be sanitised properly before saving into db to prevent possible attacks.

 -Customerid should not be sent with orders if the request is not from an admin.
-Customers should not be allowed to have see their customerid used in the database.
+Customers should not be allowed to see their customerid used in the database.